xrdocs/telemetry/_tutorials/2016-08-15-configuring-mdt-for-tcp-dial-out-using-native-yang.md

 ## Getting the Most out of MDT with Native YANG

 In an [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang/), I wrote about how to configure an MDT for gRPC dial-in using the OpenConfig Telemetry YANG model.
 In this tutorial, I'll describe how to use the IOS XR Native YANG model to configure MDT with TCP dialout.
+I will use [ncclient](https://github.com/ncclient/ncclient) as a simple Python NETCONF client, but you can use whatever client you want.

 ## The Model